-Requests for transcript (official or unofficial) are made in writing to the Registrar's Office.
-The student's signature and applicable fees are required before the transcript is produced.
-Incomplete grades (I) or Extension of Time grades (E) will be changed to F on all official transcripts.
-No transcript will be issued to a student (current or former) if the student has an unpaid balance with the Seminary's Business Office.
-A transcript request form is on the Seminary's website (www.ptseminary.edu) under the Alumni heading.
+Incomplete grades (I) will be changed to a failing grade (F) on all official transcripts.
+No transcripts will be issued to a student (current or former) if that person has an unpaid balance with the Seminary's Business Office.

 GRADUATION